 First, we demonstrate that subnormal floating point data timing channels can be used to break the isolation guarantees of Web browsers.
-From release 23 (when the requestAnimationFrame API was added), the Firefox browser has allowed JavaScript to measure the running time of SVG filters applied to Web content through CSS.
+From release 23 (when the requestAnimationFrame API was added) and until release 28 (when SVG filters were moved to the GPU), the Firefox browser allowed JavaScript to measure the running time of SVG filters applied to Web content through CSS.
 Paul Stone showed that timing variations arising from a datadependent branch in one filter, feMorphology, could be exploited to perform history sniffing or reveal the content of cross-origin iframes [49].
 We show that floating point data timing channels in the computation of filters (without any data-dependent branches) enable similar attacks.
-Our attack applies to Firefox versions 23 through 27, including the "Extended Support Release" of Firefox 24, which formed the basis of the Tor Browser in the 1.0 and 1.1 releases of the TAILS operating system.
+Our attack also applies to the "Extended Support Release" of Firefox 24, which formed the basis of the Tor Browser in the 1.0 and 1.1 releases of the TAILS operating system.